laszlocph/gimlet-documentation/src/pages/blog/our-free-tier.md

 ## Free, unlimited use for personal projects

 There is always a catch in SaaS pricing.
-This we wanted to avoid at all costs when we constructed Gimlet's pricing plans.
+We wanted to avoid this at all costs when we constructed Gimlet's pricing plans.

-Our plans scale based on usage.
-Based on how many services you deploy, you fit into the various pricing plans we have.
-This was clear for commercial use, but where to draw the line for our free plan?
+Our plans scale based on usage, based on how many services you deploy.
+But where should we draw the line for our free plan?
 One service, or ten?

-Instead, we decided that we make Gimlet's hosted version free for individuals who deploy non-commercial or personal projects with Gimlet.
+Instead of putting complicated rules in place, we decided that we make Gimlet Cloud free for individuals who deploy non-commercial or personal projects.

 ## Free, unlimited use for non-profits

-Furthermore, it is an easy decision to include non-profits in our free, unlimited use plan.
+Furthermore, non-profits can also benefit from our free, unlimited use plan.

 ## In doubt?

 If you are not sure if your project fits our free plan, email us at laszlo at gimlet.io to clarify.

-And remember, you can [self-host Gimlet](/docs/installation) even if you don't fit our free plan.
+And remember, you can [self-host Gimlet](/docs/installation) even if you don't fit into our free plan.

 ## Sign up

-You can sign up for our hosted version on [this page](/signup).
+You can sign up to Gimlet Cloud on [this page](/signup).